 Distance: 189 miles

 En route to Lake Charles be sure to stop in charming Southern town of Leesville, and check out the super eerie Gothic jail at Deridder.
 Built in 1914, it was the first jail in America to have windows, it's supposedly haunted and is now a stop on Louisiana's Myths & Legends Byway.

-Head to the downtown Charpentier District - a twenty block area of homes dating back to the late 1800’s and 1900's.
-Another Lake Charles must-do is the Mardi Gras Museum which houses the largest collection of costumes in the South and showcases the history of this colourful parade.
+Another Lake Charles must-do is the Mardi Gras Museum which houses the largest collection of costumes in the south and showcases the history of this colourful event.